 Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
-Google BigQuery solves this problem by enabling super-fast, SQL-like queries against append-only tables, using the processing power of Google's infrastructure.
+Google BigQuery solves this problem by enabling super-fast, SQL queries against append-only tables, using the processing power of Google's infrastructure.
 Simply move your data into BigQuery and let us handle the hard work.
 You can control access to both the project and your data based on your business needs, such as giving others the ability to view or query your data.

-You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, PHP or Python.
+You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET or Python.
 There are also a variety of third-party tools that you can use to interact with BigQuery, such as visualizing the data or loading the data.

 - BigQuery fundamentals